SajedNahian/Comatose-Barbarians/README.md

 ## recursive abstraction
 when im asked to solve for a possible path through a maze with n junctions, the recursive abstraction can find possible paths through a maze with n-1 junctions
 ## base case
+The explorer is on the same file and rank as the treasure
 ## English or pseudocode description of algorithm
 First break the maze into nodes or places where you must turn or are given multiple options (to turn or continue).
 One of these nodes should be the starting node and the other should be the ending node.